bosetridib/Covid_Analysis_and_Forecasting/README.md

 ![alt text](https://github.com/bosetridib/Covid_Analysis_and_Forecasting/blob/main/CovidForecastJuly21.jpeg "The forecast")

 The above plot would change with time, as more data is incorporated.
-The third wave estimation would change each day, until the _war with pandemic_ is over.
+The third wave estimation would change each day until the _war with pandemic_ is over.

 ## Projects

 There are two currently.
-The old one is dated to June, 2020 and based on the data until then.
-The main project however, is based on new data and incorporates several additions and many modification in the estimation and coding.
+The old one is dated June 2020 and is based on the data until then.
+The main project, however, is based on new data and incorporates several additions and many modifications in the estimation and coding.
 The basic idea, however, remains the same.

 ```R
 # The idea